X

 RB Najee Harris

 On paper, this might seem like a tough matchup for Najee Harris in Week 7.
-The Jets are allowing the 10th-fewest fantasy points per game to running backs this season, and only Mason has finished as a top-12 fantasy running back against this defense through six weeks.
+The Jets are allowing the 10th-fewest fantasy points per game to running backs this season, and only Jordan Mason has finished as a top-12 fantasy running back against this defense through six weeks.
 However, after seeing New York give up 97 rush yards to Ray Davis last week, Harris will have RB2 potential this weekend.

 RB Breece Hall

 With Todd Downing calling the plays last week, Hall played a season-high 87% of the offensive snaps while totaling 23 touches.
-So, things appear to be trending up for the Jets running back heading into Week 7.
+So things appear to be trending up for the Jets running back heading into Week 7.
 Despite the matchup against Pittsburgh being tough, he is still a strong RB1 option this weekend.
-Pittsburgh has allowed six different running backs to catch at least three passes against them this season.
+Pittsburgh has allowed six different running backs to catch at least three passes against it this season.

 WR Davante Adams